lingtalfi/AssetLoader/README.md

 /libs/assetloader/demo/fake/css/fake.css
 ```

+Basically, you first declare the item name followed by a colon,
+and then each subsequent lines (with no blank lines in between) is an asset that composes that item.

-The abstract notation for the manifest file would be something like this:
+An abstract notation for the manifest file could be:

 ```abap
 (